SamanthaBooth81/clay_and_fire/README.md

 - Has links to Social Media sites Facebook and Instagram.

 - User account functionality, to keep track of order history and store delivery information.

+And the Owner will need a website that:

+- Displays their products in an appealing way.

+- Allows then to add, edit and remove products.
+Stock wasn't a requirement as products are handmade to order and therefore only become unavailable when the seller wishes to stop the product.

+- Allows customers to get in contact if required whilst having some information readily available to reduce the number of contact forms received.

 # User Stories